2024 In-Person Registration - Paraprofessional Conference

 This session will provide attendees with ideas/suggestions for increasing book circulation.

-Bridging Communities: Engaging Library Workers and Students for Enhanced Assessment (Recorded)
+Bridging Communities: Engaging Library Workers and Students for Enhanced Assessment (Pre-recorded)

 The Roundtable on Ethnic and Minority Concerns (REMCo) is a section of the North Carolina Library Association that serves as a voice for ethnic and minority members.
 REMCo strives to improve service to and, in some cases, even initiate service for, the ethnic communities that we all serve.
 This session will focus on fostering connections between library workers and students to improve community engagement and assessment strategies.
 We seek to address the critical need for collaboration efforts in understanding and measuring the impact of library services on diverse communities.
 Bringing together library professionals and aspiring students from across North Carolina, this session aims to explore innovative approaches to assessing community engagement, setting clear goals, and enhancing overall effectiveness in meeting the needs of diverse populations.

-Checking In with Those who have Checked Out (Recorded)
+Checking In with Those who have Checked Out (Pre-recorded)

 How do you get students who have "checked out" to re-engage with the library?
 Our students have moved online more than ever because of the past few years of upheaval in the education world.
 Using some basic trauma-responsive programming ideas may help get them in the doors and "checked in" to library services and resources.